wgsaxton/ps_go_build_dist_apps/app/cmd/teacherportal/teacherportal_notes.md

 ## Testing with curl

-Something should show up in the teacher portal service logs if sending a message like this
+Something should show up in the teacher portal service logs if sending a message like this.
+Add a `-v` for more output if not seeing anything.
 ```
 curl -X POST http://teacherportalservice:5001/students
 curl -X POST http://teacherportalservice:5001/students/1